-The Rohingya crises has reached unimaginable proportions, with the crimes against this ethnic minority in Burma, surmounting others in the extent of their brutality.
+The Rohingya crises has reached unimaginable proportions, with the crimes against this ethnic minority in Burma/Mynamar, surmounting others in the extent of their brutality.
 As this population seeks refuge in camps in Bangladesh, it needs immense help for basic needs.
-According to the UNDP, since August 25th, about 400,000 have crossed into Bangladesh.
-Sixty percent of this group consists of young children and some of these children are orphans.
+Since August 25th, 2017, about 700,000 refugees have crossed into Bangladesh.
+Sixty percent of this group consists of young children and many of these children are orphans.

 OBAT's initial relief strategy addressed medical, nutrition and emergency needs by providing families with emergency relief kits, freshly cooked baby food and hosting stationary medical camps.
 Later, OBAT implemented projects addressing longer term needs of the refugees.
 It established a Medical Clinic, Learning Centers for kids, constructed shelters and tube-wells as well as bridges, pathways and a playground.

 The Rohingya community will be able to overcome the initial barriers faced by a refugee who is bereft of all resources in a new country.
 The access to healthcare & education will stabilize their lives & improve their mental and physical well being, enabling them to focus their efforts on making a living until they find a permanent home.
 The trauma they have endured during their persecution & migration will never go away altogether but its effects will be diminished by the support they receive.

 This project has provided additional documentation in a PDF file (projdoc.pdf).